meilisearch/specifications/text/0089-tenant-tokens.md

 ##### 2.1.2.5 `exp` field

-`exp` permits to specify the expiration date of the Tenant Token if needed.
+`exp` is used to specify the expiration date of the Tenant Token if needed.
 The format is a JSON numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds.

 ##### 2.1.2.6 `searchRules` JSON object